pedasingudeekshitha0-source/weather-app/README.md

 # weather-app
-Simple weather app using HTML CSS and JavaScript
+Responsive weather application using HTML, CSS and JavaScript with real-time weather data.